 Learning Curve at Central Library

-Location: 40 E St Clair St, Indianapolis
+Location: 40 E. St. Clair St., Indianapolis

 Daniel’s Vineyard

-Location: 9061 N 700 W, McCordsville
+Location: 9061 N. 700 W., McCordsville

 White River State Park

-Location: 801 W Washington St, Indianapolis
+Location: 801 W. Washington St., Indianapolis

 Soldiers & Sailors Monument

-Location: 1 Monument Circle in downtown Indianapolis
+Location: 1 Monument Circle, Indianapolis

 Flat Fork Creek Park

-Location: 16141 E. 101st Street, Fishers
+Location: 16141 E. 101st St., Fishers

 Eagle Creek Park